AgainPsychoX/YellowToyCar/README.md

 ### Known issues

+* The communication (to ESP32) seems to work best in AP mode with UDP packets.
 * C/C++ compiler used is quite old and includes decade old known GCC bug related to `struct`s aggregate initializers.
 See [discussion here](https://stackoverflow.com/questions/70172941/c99-designator-member-outside-of-aggregate-initializer).
 As solution I found out its easiest to use `strncpy` which gets inlined/optimized away.
 * [The PlatformIO docs about embedding files](https://docs.platformio.org/en/latest/platforms/espressif32.html#embedding-binary-data) suggest to use prefix `_binary_src_` while accessing the start/end labels of embedded data blocks (like in  `GENERATE_HTTPD_HANDLER_FOR_EMBEDDED_FILE` macro), its not true.
 The docs seems outdated or invalid in some areas, at least for `esp-idf`.
 However I found **solution**: Use both `board_build.embed_files` in `platformio.ini` and also `EMBED_FILES` in `CMakeLists.txt`.
 In code, use `_binary_`, without `src_` part.
 * Code style is a bit mess, `snake_case` mixed with `camelCase` because we use C libraries from ESP-IDF and some parts use them a lot.
 It's even uglier to ride a single camel in the middle of snakes.